vincentarelbundock/marginaleffects/README.md

 request on Github or – even better – submit some code.

-Warning: When using `marginaleffects` with different models, you will probably have to adjust the `predict_type` argument.
+Warning: When using `marginaleffects` with different models, you will probably have to adjust the `type` argument.
 Refer to the documentation of your modeling package to see what `type` argument is allowed in the `predict` function.

 | Model                | Support: Effect | Support: Std.
 Errors | Validity: Stata | Validity: Margins |
 | :------------------- | :-------------- | :------------------- | :-------------- | :---------------- |